oipwg/autominer-api/README.md

 ```

 Next, you will need to get your API credentials from Mining Rig Rentals.
 In order to do this, you will need to follow the following steps.
 1. Login to your Mining Rig Rentals account.
+(If you have not yet created an account, you can follow the instructions on how to fully get your MRR account ready below.)
 2. Navigate to the URL https://www.miningrigrentals.com/account/apikey
 3. Press the "Add A Key" button.
 Make sure to give it permission to Withdraw, Rent Rigs, and Manage Rigs (for some reason the MRR API will not rent machines unless all three permissions are granted).
 After giving it the correct permissions, press the "Save" button.